Wrap Text in Excel (Table of Contents)

-Wrap Text is a feature in excel spreadsheet that wraps or fits the text contents within a cell.
+Wrap Text is a feature in an excel spreadsheet that wraps or fits the text contents within a cell.

-It wraps or fits the cell contents on multiple lines, rather than single or one long line without overlapping the text content to another adjacent cell.
+It wraps or fits the cell contents on multiple lines, rather than a single or one long line without overlapping the text content to another adjacent cell.

 Excel provides a “Wrap Text” option in the Alignment group, on the Home tab of the ribbon.
 This button or option helps you out to toggle text wrapping on and off.